pkhimchuk/Assessment_Modelling/README.md

  * get ranks and corresponding weights;
  * calculation of stocks MTD returns;
  * calculation of index levels;
- * writing results to empty DataFrame created at initialisation step.
+ * writing results to empty DataFrame created at the initialisation step.

 # Output
 Results are exported to csv file.